 Trust and Identity Technology Working Group

-The Trust and Identity Technology Working Group aims to identify technologies used by research collaborations, to ensure interoperability now and into the future, for a seamless, secure and globally connected research ecosystem.
+The Trust and Identity Technology Working Group identifies technologies used by research collaborations, to ensure interoperability now and into the future, for a seamless, secure and globally connected research ecosystem.

 Key considerations